-Modern designed timber frame barn featuring a modern window design to enhance the look.
+Modern-designed timber frame barn featuring a modern window design to update the look.

 Discover the beauty of this timber frame barn!
 Davis Frame supplied the structural frame.
 The barn features 3 bays, a loft above, and guest quarters.

 Timber frame barn designed and crafted to host vintage John Deere tractors on the main level and a man cave on the second floor!

-Although we didn’t cover monitor barns, we wanted to share this monitor style timber frame barn and carriage house offer garage space on the ground level and a one-bedroom apartment on the second level.
+Although we didn’t cover monitor barns, we wanted to share this monitor-style timber frame barn and carriage house offering garage space on the ground level and a one-bedroom apartment on the second level.